Chinese Peony: Special Species And How They Were Grown Out

 Yao Yellow

-Starting our journey, we encounter the “Yao Yellow,” a Chinese Peony species renowned as the “King of Peonies” for its rarity and precious nature.
+The “Yao Yellow” is a Chinese Peony species renowned as the “King of Peonies” for its rarity and precious nature.
 It is a peony variety from the Song Dynasty, originating from the home of Yao, a florist in Luoyang.

 The Yao Yellow tends to bloom around May, coinciding with the inauguration of the Peony Cultural Festival in Luoyang and Heze cities.
 During its early blooming phase, the Yao Yellow parades a soft goose-yellow hue, transforming into a vibrant golden yellow as the flower fully blooms.
 Towering above its leaves, the neatly rounded, robust blossoms emit a delicate fragrance, further enhancing its charm.

-Cultivating the Yao Yellow requires fertile, loose, and slightly alkaline soil, much like creating a goldmine for these “golden” blooms.
+Cultivating the Yao Yellow requires fertile, loose, and slightly alkaline soil.
 After pruning any broken or diseased roots and immersing the plant in insecticide and fungicide, the Yao Yellow requires spacious root expansion within the prepared pot or plot.

 Upon planting, thorough watering is a must, with care taken to avoid waterlogging.
 It is to ensure our “royal” bloom doesn’t get its “feet” too wet.
 Especially in dry areas, watering before and after flowering, as well as before the soil freezes, is crucial.